Best Online Master’s Degrees in: Applied Statistics

 Building a Career

 Upon completion of a master’s degree program in applied statistics, students may explore career options in a wide range of industries.
 Economics is one such field M.A. and M.S. earners are ready to pursue careers in.
 Economists study the supply and demand of products and services in such industries as healthcare, education, and energy.
 From their studies and research, economists try to project future market trends.
-According to the U.S. Bureau of Labor Statistics (BLS), the median yearly pay for economists was $89,450 in May 2010, and employment of economists was expected to increase by 6% through 2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the median yearly pay for economists was $89,450, and employment of economists was expected to increase by 6% through 2020.

 A third occupation students seek upon graduation is in market research as analysts.
 Market research analysts study and analyze markets to determine the demographics and optimum price for a given product or service.
-The BLS reported that the median yearly salary of market research analysts was $60,570 in 2010, and PayScale.com states that they can make as much as $67,818 annually.
+The BLS reported that the median yearly salary of market research analysts was $60,570, and PayScale.com states that they can make as much as $67,818 annually.
 This career choice is projected to grow the most of the three occupations, with a 41% increase expected through 2020.

 All salary reports and job descriptions are only estimates and cannot be guaranteed.
 Both are highly dependent on a series of factors and circumstances, such as the city and state you live in, your level of experience and education, and other considerations that mean they could vary in individual cases.